Skip to main content

 will cause the server to return an error.

-proscriptive, dictating server behavior.
+not proscriptive, dictating server behaviors.

 Status of This Memo